OneLiteFeatherNET/Microtus/CONTRIBUTING.md

 Contributing to Microtus
 ========================

-The team at Microtus is happy when you are willing to contribute to our project.
+We (the Microtus team) would be very glad if you want to contribute to the project.
 The process to contribute requires some guidelines that you need to follow.
 These help us to improve the project and maintain a consistent style for each contributor